Multi-strategy hedge funds outperformed peers as market plunged

 Shares of acquisition targets typically trade at a small discount to the deal price, accounting for the chance the deal fails, but in March deal price spreads widened dramatically, something Verition traders used to their advantage.

-Other multi-strategy funds to perform well include Citadel’s Wellington fund and Millennium USA, which rose 4.5% and 0.17%, respectively, through Friday, while Point72 Asset Management was essentially flat for 2020, Reuters reported.
+Other multi-strategy funds to perform well include Citadel’s Wellington, which rose 5.7% for the year through March 31, according to a person familiar with the returns, while Millennium USA and Point72 Asset Management were essentially flat for 2020 as of Friday.

 Last year, investors cooled on multi-strategy funds, which oversee $526 billion, and pulled out $18.3 billion, according to data from research firm eVestment.
 This year is different: investors have added $10.57 billion in the first two months of the year.